 65% of jobs today require some type of post-secondary credentials, but sending more students to traditional four year colleges has not produced needed results.

 Key industries in United States are unable to find enough sufficiently trained workers to fill these (middle skill) jobs (National Skills Coalition, 2017).

 Career Pathways addresses these issues by providing the experiences typically associated with well-resourced young people (job shadows, college visits, internships, community building activities) to low-resourced youth.
-As recommended by Leading On Opportunity, Career Pathways broadens the range of and access to high quality college and career pathways, and provides the support to ensure low-income students can take advantage of a full range of opportunities.

 Career Pathways provides the guidance students and parents need to understand and navigate the multiple pathways available.
 When needed, we also provide transportation, child care, food, training costs, costs associated with licensure, enrollment requirements, and equipment including computers, materials and clothing in order to remove every possible obstacle to opportunity our students face.